jm1021/church-of-jesus-christ/_posts/2024-03-03-prince_of_peace.md

 ---
-toc: true
-comments: true
 layout: post
+title: The Prince of Peace
 description: “His Name Shall Be Called … The Prince of Peace”
-title: The Prince of Peace
 categories: [book-of-mormon]
 image: /images/isaiah_scrolls.webp
 ---